 Bleeding of the gastrointestinal tract

-As you can see, NSAIDs should never be given to dogs as pain management.
+As you can see, human NSAIDs should never be given to dogs for the purpose of pain management.
+The risks are simply too great, considering the potential side effects.

 https://pubmed.ncbi.nlm.nih.gov/22381180/ https://www.researchgate.net/publication/7468324_Guidelines_for_safe_and_effective_use_of_NSAIDs_in_dogs https://pubmed.ncbi.nlm.nih.gov/22151877/ https://www.aspcapro.org/sites/default/files/zm-vetm0306_142-148.pdf https://www.ncbi.nlm.nih.gov/pmc/articles/PMC521519/